3 Ways to change career…

 “You’re working too hard; you need to slow down.”

-So your body throws you a curve ball.
+Your body throws you a curve ball.
 You might come down with every bug and its sister (and still carry on).
 You might feel like you could sleep for your country; you’re so tired, but then suffer from insomnia.
 Or (like me) your body might bring you to a complete halt with an injury.
 I still don’t know how I slipped a disc sitting in my ergonomically designed, office chair!

 In this situation, push comes to shove and you know that you need to get out and do something different.
 This can lead you to making rash decisions.
 “That’s it, I quit!” you say and realise that you actually mean it.

-3. Plan your escape
+3. Ways to change your career – Plan your escape

 This is the third of my 3 ways to change career and it is clearly the least stressful, most productive and least dangerous route you can choose.
 When you feel like you might recognise some of the emotions and situations I described earlier, it’s time (and never too late) to make a plan.